BazarganDev/ISS-Insight/README.md

 A Python script that fetches TLE data of the ISS (ZARYA) satellite, calculates its position, predicts its orbit and visualizes its trajectory on an interactive map.
 Thanks to [Celestrak](https://celestrak.org/) We can access to the TLE data of satellites, including International Space Station.

-If you are curious about the project or interested, read more on the blog: [Project: ISS Insight](https://bazargandev.github.io/iss_insight.html)
+If you are curious or interested about the project, read more on the blog: [Project: ISS Insight](https://bazargandev.github.io/iss_insight.html)

 ## Libraries
 Required libraries: